 About Me

-I am Anuj Diwan, a third year PhD student in the Computer Science Department at the University of Texas at Austin.
+I am Anuj Diwan, a fourth year PhD student in the Computer Science Department at the University of Texas at Austin.
 I am fortunate to be co-advised by Prof. David Harwath and Prof. Eunsol Choi.
 I am part of the broader UT NLP group.
 My research interests are in the fields of Speech and Natural Language Processing.
-My current research focuses on multilingual speech generation and speech translation.
+My current research focuses on stylistic and multilingual speech generation.

 I received my B.Tech (with Honors) degree in Computer Science and a Minor degree in Statistics from IIT Bombay in 2021, where I had a wonderful time working with Prof. Preethi Jyothi and Prof. Sunita Sarawagi.